|University and Faculty:||Monash University

 |Est. Annual Tuition:||$63,100 AUD (2014)|

-The Medical School enrolls 60 students each year into the graduate-entry Bachelor of Medicine Bachelor of Surgery (MBBS) course and is based at purpose-built facilities at Monash University’s Gippsland campus.
-The Gippsland campus is located in the township of Churchill.
+The Medical School enrolls approximately 95 to 100 students each year into the graduate-entry Bachelor of Medicine Bachelor of Surgery (MBBS) course and is based at purpose-built facilities at Monash University’s Gippsland campus.
+The Gippsland campus is located in the township of Churchill, with a population of approximately 5,000.
 The 160-kilometre drive from Melbourne takes about two hours, heading east on the Princes Highway.

 With a focus on rural health, all student teaching and clinical placements take place throughout Gippsland.
 Students will predominantly spend the first year in the purpose-built Gippsland facility and undertake clinical rotations at hospitals, community health centres and general practices over the four years of the course.